 - We provide full portfolio accounting services to Mr. Shepherd, tracking each transaction, interest payments, dividend, cash movement, and realized and unrealized capital gains and losses.

-- We meet quarterly to discuss asset allocation, rebalancing, the performance of each manager and the ongoing due diligence findings of the Massey Quick Simon research team.
+- We meet periodically to discuss asset allocation, rebalancing, the performance of each manager and the ongoing due diligence findings of the Massey Quick Simon research team.

 Please Note: The above hypothetical case study is offered to illustrate the benefits that Massey Quick Simon's customized approach can provide.
 Please note that actual client experience could vary, and there can be no assurance that Massey Quick Simon will be able to deliver the same type of results referenced in the case study.
 The scope of any financial planning and consulting services to be provided depends upon the terms of the engagement, and the specific request and needs of the client.
 Massey Quick Simon does not serve as an attorney or insurance agent.
 Massey Quick Simon does not prepare estate-planning documents or sell insurance products.